 Almost all of the NEHRP social science research has been supported by NSF and, given current budget constraints, this pattern is likely to continue.
 Nonetheless, NEHRP could develop improved mechanisms for collaboration between NSF and the mission agencies (FEMA, NIST, and USGS) to link these mission agencies' social science research needs (especially program evaluations) with the social science research capabilities available through NSF.
-This would only be an extension of NSF's past efforts rather than a completely new activity because NSF has previously supported collaborative research with agencies such as the Department of Transportation and the National Oceanographic and Atmospheric Administration.
-The Observatory Network recently recommended by the National Research Council would be an excellent mechanism for achieving this increased level of collaboration.
+This would require only an extension of NSF's past efforts rather than a completely new activity because NSF has previously supported collaborative research with agencies such as the U.S. Department of Transportation and the National Oceanographic and Atmospheric Administration.
+The observatory network recently recommended in the NRC's 2011 report on national earthquake resilience (see task 11) would be an excellent mechanism for achieving this increased level of collaboration.